|Study location||Estonia, Tallinn|

 Verified and translated documents should be first uploaded with your online application and sent as hard copies to the academy ONLY AFTER you have been offered a place on the course.

-If your previous studies haven’t been in English, we expect a minimum standard as certified by the IELTS 7.0, Cambridge Advanced English (CAE), or the Cambridge Proficiency English (CPE).
-We may accept candidates in the process of completing their certification, but you will need to have achieved this level of proficiency before commencing any studies.
-We therefore advise all candidates to gain a relevant qualification as early as possible.
+If your previous studies haven’t been in English, we expect a minimum standard as certified by the IELTS 6.5, Cambridge Advanced English (CAE), the Cambridge Proficiency English (CPE) or any other B2/C1/C2 level certification.
+You can apply for the course without having your language proficiency certificate, but you will need to have achieved this level of proficiency before commencing any studies.

 A motivation letter must be added to your application.